geoyee/tiles-to-tiff/README.md

 # tiles2tiff
 Python script for converting XYZ raster tiles for slippy maps to a georeferenced TIFF image.
 From [https://github.com/jimutt/tiles-to-tiff](https://github.com/jimutt/tiles-to-tiff).

+By the way:

+> X goes from 0 (left edge is 180 °W) to 2^zoom − 1 (right edge is 180 °E)
+> Y goes from 0 (top edge is 85.0511 °N) to 2^zoom − 1 (bottom edge is 85.0511 °S) in a Mercator projection
+>
+> For the curious, the number 85.0511 is the result of arctan(sinh(π)).
+By using this bound, the entire map becomes a (very large) square.

 ## Requirement: